Last updated on May 4, 2024

 To add a range of colors, click on the “+” button below the list, which will display the tile (in gray), the eyedropper, and associated sliders.
 You can add as many ranges as you wish, and you can remove them individually by clicking on their “-” (minus sign) button.

-Note that the protection control points and lines can be combined with color range corrections.
+Note that the local adjustments can be combined with color range corrections.

 Edge Preservation